pdroll/windowevents/README.md

 ### Resize Events

-All resize listeners will recieve one parameter, an object with the following properties:
+All resize listeners will receive one parameter, an object with the following properties:

 - `width`
 - `height`